Skip to main content

 Implications of CSRD: What the Final Standards Mean for Investors and Issuers

-On July 31, 2023, the European Commission published the European Sustainability Reporting Standards (ESRS), the criteria to implement the recently adopted Corporate Sustainability Reporting Directive (CSRD).
-These standards are meant to help investors and other stakeholders evaluate the sustainability performance of companies, as part of the European Green Deal, the EU’s set of policy initiatives aimed at a green transition in the region and climate neutrality by 2050.1 These standards are now being scrutinized by the European Parliament and the European Council because of their potential administrative burden, resource requirements and reporting complexity.2 Although unlikely, there is a possibility that these two institutions could reject the delegated act (as-is, but they may not amend it).
+On July 31, 2025, the European Financial Reporting Advisory Group (EFRAG) published revised and simplified Exposure Drafts of the European Sustainability Reporting Standards (ESRS).
+Initially published by the European Commission in July 2023, the ESRS are criteria for implementing the Corporate Sustainability Reporting Directive (CSRD).
+These standards are meant to help investors and other stakeholders evaluate the sustainability performance of companies as part of the European Green Deal, the EU’s set of policy initiatives aimed at a regional green transition and climate neutrality by 2050.1

-This article delves into the elements of the standards, their focus on impact, and the timeline for their roll out.
-It also explores what having richer and more accessible sustainability information from issuers could mean for investors and the broader sustainable finance market.
+This article delves into the elements of the standards, their focus on impact, and the timeline for their rollout.
+It also explores what the impact of richer and more accessible sustainability information from issuers could mean for investors and the broader sustainable finance market.

 About the CSRD and Its Standards

 Table 1.
-Overview of the European Sustainability Reporting Standards
+Overview of the Current European Sustainability Reporting Standards

 Overview European Sustainability Reporting Standards